salemXpresso/aws-lambda-monitoring-api/README.md

 # aws-lambda-monitoring-api
 This module aims to monitor a Json API certificate expiration and response codes periodically

- if the certificate has been signed by a trusted authority.
+Phase 1: if the certificate has been signed by a trusted authority.
 Therefor you can check certificates signed by Let's Encrypt without having to care about configuring your truststore.

 Phase 2: the function will send a request to the input API URL (200 OK is expected) and tries to parse the retrieved JSON (TLS is 'insecured' during this phase).